Giant anomalous Hall and Nernst effects in a heavy fermion ferromagnet

-The investigation of the connection between electron correlation and topology is a pivotal goal in current condensed matter physics research \cite{Pesin2010,Tokura2022}.
+Investigating the connection between electron correlation and topology is a pivotal goal in current condensed matter physics research \cite{Pesin2010, Tokura2022}.
 Strong correlations are necessary for the emergence of various topological phases, such as the fractional quantum Hall effect \cite{RevModPhys.71.S298}, topological Kondo insulators \cite{PhysRevLett.104.106408}, and the anomalous fractional quantum Hall effect \cite{Park2023} that was recently discovered in experiments.
-Heavy fermions (HFs) are a well-known, strongly correlated electron system where the Kondo entanglement between the local moments of the $f$ orbital electrons and the conduction electrons results in significant hybridization and the creation of spin singlets at low temperatures \cite{hewson_1993,doi:https://doi.org/10.1002/9780470022184.hmm105}.
-The overlap of electronic states increases when $f$-electrons enter a conduction band, causing bandwidths to narrow drastically.
-In HF compounds, the characteristic energy of electronic states is orders of magnitude lower than that in ordinary metals, providing an ideal environment for investigating topological phases with strong correlations.
-Recent studies have indicated the presence of Weyl-Kondo semimetals and even topological semimetals without quasiparticles \cite{PhysRevB.101.075138,doi:10.1073/pnas.1715851115,doi:10.1073/pnas.2013386118,hu2022topological}.
+Heavy-fermion (HF) systems are a prototypical class of strongly correlated electron materials, in which Kondo entanglement between localized f-electron moments and conduction electrons gives rise to strong hybridization\cite{hewson_1993,doi:https://doi.org/10.1002/9780470022184.hmm105}.
+At low temperatures, the overlap of electronic states in HF compounds leads to a coherent Kondo state with a drastically narrowed bandwidth and an energy scale orders of magnitude smaller than that of ordinary metals.
+The extremely low Fermi energy ($E_{\mathrm{F}}$) and large effective mass ($m^{\ast}$) of the HF systems allow for the investigation of topological states with strong correlation.
+Recent studies have even suggested the existence of various topological states in HF compounds, such as Weyl-Kondo semimetals and topological semimetals without quasiparticles~\cite{PhysRevB.101.075138,doi:10.1073/pnas.1715851115,doi:10.1073/pnas.2013386118,hu2022topological,cheng2023observation}.

-Magnetism can create complex topological phases and phenomena \cite{Tokura2019}.
-In particular, Weyl fermions and massive Dirac fermions have been observed in ferromagnetic (FM) materials when time-reversal symmetry is broken and there is spin-orbit coupling \cite{Liu2018,Ye2018,Yin2020}.
-These topological magnets can exhibit massive quantum responses, such as the giant anomalous Hall effect (AHE) and anomalous Nernst effect (ANE) \cite{Chen2021,Xu2022}.
-AHE and ANE are typically seen in magnetic materials as transverse electric and thermoelectric effects without an external magnetic field \cite{RevModPhys.82.1539}.
-The Weyl and massive Dirac fermions can generate a giant Berry curvature, which produces much stronger anomalous effects compared to that in regular magnets \cite{PhysRevLett.97.026603}.
-Topological semimetals with giant ANE have shown potential for thermoelectric energy conversion \cite{Ikhlas2017,Sakai2018,https://doi.org/10.1002/adma.201806622,Sakai2020,10.1063/5.0005481,Pan2022,doi:10.1126/sciadv.abk1480,https://doi.org/10.1002/advs.202207121}.
-However, the selection of materials for topological magnets is mainly limited to systems with weak interactions.
-It is yet to be explored whether an HF system can produce giant AHE and ANE from strongly correlated $f$ electrons.